jgpws/mixin-styles-gb/readme.txt

 More CSS fixes for hero pattern designs inside of card styled block.

 = 1.0.7 March 1 2023 =
-Added CSS Fixes for narrow columns in mobile when no sidebar pattern is placed inside a column; fixes for calendar.
+Added CSS Fixes for narrow columns in mobile when the No Sidebar pattern is placed inside a column; fixes for calendar.

 = 1.0.6 May 26 2022 =
 Added theme URL.